Daniel-Duffy/MorphoShell/README.md

 <p align="center">
 <img src="./images/banner_pic_after_gimp.png" width="70%">
 </p>
 MorphoShell simulates elastic shells as they deform.
 It calculated forces from an elastic stretch+bend energy, and evolves a triangulated mesh accordingly, via damped Newtonian dynamics.
-Such dynamics are much more directly physical than those in many other codes, and yield pleasing videos:
+Such dynamics are more directly physical than those in many other codes, which is good for both understanding your results and making nice videos of them:

 <br>
 <br>